 The wild tea plant is native to Asia, specifically in the regions of China and India.
 It is an evergreen shrub that can grow up to 16 feet tall with leathery leaves and small white flowers with a yellow center.
 The leaves are picked, dried and processed into a variety of teas such as green, black and oolong.
 Tea can also be flavored with herbs and spices to create unique blends such as chai or Earl Grey.

-See also What is Trout Lily Plant
+See also What is Tweedia Caerulea Plant

 Today, tea is grown in many parts of the world including China, India, Sri Lanka, Japan, Kenya and many other countries.
 It is estimated that over 3 million tons of tea are produced each year from plantations across the globe.
 Whether it’s enjoyed hot or iced, sweetened or plain, there’s no denying that tea has been an important part of human culture for centuries and will continue to be for many years to come!